elenderg/PAL-1000/instruções de compilação.md

 `UTILITY INDEX:`

-Our "`IMPORTS:`" section is also empty, since we haven't compiled any references to DLLs yet:
+Our "IMPORTS:" section is also empty, since we haven't compiled any references to DLLs yet:

 `IMPORTS:`